-**Important note: The Gel Stain I am referencing for all of the FAQ’s is from my Maker Shop.
+**Important note: The Gel Stain I am referencing for all of the FAQ’s is from A Makers Studio.

 - What is gel stain used for?
 Gel stain is a multifunctional product.
 This product is used to rejuvenate worn stain, add depth to raw wood, or totally transform any other surface such as metal.
 Gel stain in so versatile.
 When diluted with water gel stain becomes a glaze.